-s Australia

-us State of the Environment
+Australia State of the Environment 2016

-ecies to be poor and

 of threatened species to be poor and the trend to be declining.

 In addition to recorded species loss, it is estimated by Queensland and La Trobe Universities that at least another 49 species should be listed as threatened due to the 2019/20 bushfires in south east Australia.